BlackRock Limited Duration Income Trust (BLW) to Issue Monthly Dividend of $0.10 on April 29th

 BlackRock Limited Duration Income Trust (NYSE:BLW – Get Rating) announced a monthly dividend on Friday, April 1st, Zacks reports.
 Shareholders of record on Thursday, April 14th will be paid a dividend of 0.098 per share by the investment management company on Friday, April 29th.
-This represents a $1.18 annualized dividend and a yield of 8.32%.
+This represents a $1.18 dividend on an annualized basis and a yield of 8.32%.
 The ex-dividend date is Wednesday, April 13th.

-Institutional investors have recently modified their holdings of the business.
-Wells Fargo & Company MN lifted its position in shares of BlackRock Limited Duration Income Trust by 25.0% during the fourth quarter.
-Wells Fargo & Company MN now owns 429,890 shares of the investment management company’s stock worth $7,243,000 after purchasing an additional 85,850 shares in the last quarter.
-Morgan Stanley lifted its position in shares of BlackRock Limited Duration Income Trust by 1.6% during the second quarter.
-Morgan Stanley now owns 3,103,980 shares of the investment management company’s stock worth $52,830,000 after purchasing an additional 47,659 shares in the last quarter.
-JPMorgan Chase & Co. lifted its holdings in BlackRock Limited Duration Income Trust by 148.6% in the fourth quarter.
-JPMorgan Chase & Co. now owns 30,549 shares of the investment management company’s stock valued at $515,000 after buying an additional 18,261 shares during the period.
-Finally, LPL Financial LLC lifted its holdings in BlackRock Limited Duration Income Trust by 5.2% in the fourth quarter.
-LPL Financial LLC now owns 86,087 shares of the investment management company’s stock valued at $1,451,000 after buying an additional 4,236 shares during the period.
+Several large investors have recently made changes to their positions in the stock.
+Morgan Stanley increased its position in shares of BlackRock Limited Duration Income Trust by 1.6% during the second quarter.
+Morgan Stanley now owns 3,103,980 shares of the investment management company’s stock worth $52,830,000 after acquiring an additional 47,659 shares during the period.
+Wells Fargo & Company MN raised its holdings in shares of BlackRock Limited Duration Income Trust by 25.0% during the fourth quarter.
+Wells Fargo & Company MN now owns 429,890 shares of the investment management company’s stock worth $7,243,000 after purchasing an additional 85,850 shares during the last quarter.
+LPL Financial LLC raised its holdings in shares of BlackRock Limited Duration Income Trust by 5.2% during the fourth quarter.
+LPL Financial LLC now owns 86,087 shares of the investment management company’s stock worth $1,451,000 after purchasing an additional 4,236 shares during the last quarter.
+Finally, JPMorgan Chase & Co. increased its holdings in BlackRock Limited Duration Income Trust by 148.6% in the fourth quarter.
+JPMorgan Chase & Co. now owns 30,549 shares of the investment management company’s stock valued at $515,000 after buying an additional 18,261 shares in the last quarter.

 BlackRock Ltd. Duration Income Trust is a closed-end investment fund.
 Its investment objective is to provide current income and capital appreciation.
 The company was founded on July 13, 2003 and is headquartered in Wilmington, DE.